greg-js/arch-wiki-md-repo/wiki/_content/english/Sendmail.md

 **Warning:** If you plan on implementing SSL/TLS, know that some variations and implementations are [still](https://weakdh.org/#affected) [vulnerable to attack](https://en.wikipedia.org/wiki/Transport_Layer_Security#Attacks_against_TLS.2FSSL "wikipedia:Transport Layer Security").
 For details on these current vulnerabilities within SSL/TLS and how to apply appropriate changes to Sendmail, visit [http://disablessl3.com/](http://disablessl3.com/) and [https://weakdh.org/sysadmin.html](https://weakdh.org/sysadmin.html)

-*   Generate a key and sign it.
-Read [OpenSSL](/index.php/OpenSSL#Generating_keys "OpenSSL") for more information.
+Generate a key and obtain a certificate.
+See [OpenSSL#Self-signed certificate](/index.php/OpenSSL#Self-signed_certificate "OpenSSL") for private use or [Let's Encrypt](/index.php/Let%27s_Encrypt "Let's Encrypt") for a free publicly-trusted certificate.

 ### sendmail.cf

-*   Create the file `/etc/mail/sendmail.mc`.
+Create the file `/etc/mail/sendmail.mc`.
 You can read all the options for configuring sendmail on the file `/usr/share/sendmail-cf/README`.

 **Warning:** If you create your own sendmail.mc file, remember that plaintext auth over **non-TLS** is very risky.
 Using the following example forces TLS and is therefore more safe unless you know what are you doing